The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Introduction

 \section{Introduction}

 The mechanisms by which patterns form is an active area of study in fields ranging from theoretical to lab sciences.
 The mathematical study of morphogensis was transformed by the discovery of the Turing mechanism in 1952.
-Turing presented the linear stability analysis (LSA) of various reaction-diffusion models, demonstrating that a differential in diffusion rates can lead to wave-like instabilities and spatially periodic patterns \cite{Turing}.
+Turing presented the linear stability analysis (LSA) of various reaction-diffusion models, demonstrating that a difference in diffusion rates can lead to spatially periodic patterns \cite{Turing}.
 These models included systems with two or three chemical components, continuous and discrete spatial domains, and analysis on rings and spheres.
 Much of the mathematical interest in the subject has been on the development of theory for the continuum case \cite{Eckhaus, Edelstein-Keshet, Murray1993, Walgraef, Epstein, Kondo2010, Vansaarloos, Prigogine,Krause}.
 For these conventional reaction-diffusion systems, short-range activation and long-range inhibition is a common mechanism for pattern formation \cite{Turing,Krause}.
 This terminology refers to the idea that there must be an agent which diffuses slowly and promotes activity and the other agent diffuses quickly and inhibits activity.
 In models replacing diffusion with a non-local operator, it is possible for pattern formation to occur even when the activator has longer characteristic interaction length than the inhibitor \cite{Kondo2017}.
-In discrete models where diffusion is replaced by appropriate coupling terms, similar behavior can occur \cite{Turing,Ide,Wolfrum,nakao,McCullen}.
-In the scenario of networks with the graph Laplacian replacing the continuous Laplacian, multi-stability of stripes and localized patterns has also been observed \cite{Ide,Wolfrum,nakao,McCullen}.
-Overall, Turing-like instabilities occur in a diverse set of conditions across a large variety of models making them a cornerstone of pattern formation analysis.
+Models utilizing such non-local operators can display significant sensitivity to spatial dimension, potentially allowing pattern formation in some dimensions while disallowing pattern formation in others \cite{Jewell}.